Fleetwood Metal Body: Purchase by Fisher

 Fleetwood was purchased by Fisher Body in 1925, and became an OEM provider of bodies for Detroit Assembly on Clark Street, and integrated into General Motors in 1931.
 The factory was located at the southwest corner of Fort Street and West End Street in the Detroit neighborhood of Delray, approximately 2 miles east of the Ford River Rouge Complex.
 The Fisher Freeway was named for the original factory location, which later became known as Fisher Plant #18.
 The location was closed in 1987 when manufacturing was transferred to the Detroit/Hamtramck Assembly factory, and the site was redeveloped as the Container Port Group Detroit facility.

+As a coachbuilder for Cadillac

 Similar to LeBaron, Fleetwood continued to build bespoke bodies for several years, mainly for Cadillac.
 In the early 1930s Fleetwood-bodied Cadillacs often wore a trim piece denoting a sweep panel across cowl and hood.
-After 1934 and before Fleetwood was made a model name of Cadillac, it was responsible for elaborate detailing on expensive Cadillacs with standard bodies.Some Cadillacs up until the 1970's had a Interior by Fleetwood, Body by Fisher tag on some door sill plates.
+After 1934 and before Fleetwood was made a model name of Cadillac, it was responsible for elaborate detailing on expensive Cadillacs with standard bodies.
+Some Cadillacs up until the 1970's had an Interior by Fleetwood, Body by Fisher tag on some door sill plates.